Characters in "The Werewolves of Miller's Hollow"

 - Dead players and fortune teller can chat at night.

-- Villagers must abstain for the first three days, except if someone violates the rules, in this case he is voted out instead.
+- Villagers must abstain for the first three days, except if someone violates the rules, in this case they are voted out instead.

 Lover/Rival Mode (Lover/Rival)